GrahamZen/Soft-Body-Simulation-CUDA/README.md

 ## Click [here](https://github.com/GrahamZen/Soft-Body-Simulation-CUDA/tree/CIS5650-Final) for documentation (CIS5650 Final Project version)

-## Requirements

-- CUDA >= 12.0 (cublas, cusolver)
-- CMake >= 3.18

-## Description
+## Overview

-This project is originally a final project for CIS5650 at UPenn.
-The goal of this toy project is to provide a CUDA-accelerated physical simulation framework with minimal dependencies.
-The framework is designed to be easily extensible, allowing new simulation algorithms, physical models, linear solvers, and collision detection methods to be added with minimal effort.
-The currently implemented features are listed below.
+This project is a CUDA-accelerated soft body simulation framework originally developed as a final project for **CIS 5650: GPU Programming and Architecture** at Upenn.

+The goal of this project is to explore GPU-based physics simulation by building a **lightweight, extensible simulation framework** with minimal external dependencies.
+The system is designed to support rapid experimentation with different:

+* physical models,
+* numerical solvers,
+* GPU-accelerated linear algebra pipelines.

+---

 ## Features